liuziyang123/LDRFlow/README.md

 ## 3. Preprocessing
 ### 3.1 IMF-based brightness normalization
 It is better to perform the IMF-based brightness normalization in advance, since the code is based on Matlab.
-You can the run a demo of IMF by `data/IMF_demo.m`.
+You can run a demo of IMF by `data/IMF_demo.m`.
 We also implement the IMF using PyTorch, such that the brightness normalization can run on-the-fly.
 The demo of IMF in PyTorch can be found at `core/imf_utils.py`

 To generate the normalized images and the histogram tables of IMF, run `data/preprocess.m` for the Test, Training, and Training_ICCV data.
 Then, the generated images and tables are stored into `data/IMF_short2long` and `data/IMF_table`, respectively.